openbci-archive/OpenBCI_NodeJS/README.md

 * `timeSync` - {Boolean} Syncs the module up with an SNTP time server.
 Syncs the board on startup with the SNTP time.
 Adds a time stamp to the AUX channels.
 * `verbose` {Boolean} - Print out useful debugging events

-**Note, we have added support for either all lowercase OR camelcase of the options, use whichever style you prefer.**
+**Note, we have added support for either all lowercase OR camel case for the options, use whichever style you prefer.**

 ### .autoFindOpenBCIBoard()